Bangar, La Union

+The town known for its loom-weaving or "abel", and blacksmithing or "panday" industries.

 Etymology

-The name Bangar derives from the bangar tree (Sterculia foetida), which was once abundant in the general area of the present town.
-The bangar tree is notable for the foul odor that emanates from its flowers.
+The name Bangar is derived from the bangar tree (Sterculia foetida), a species that once thrived in the area now occupied by the town.
+The bangar tree is characterized by its flowers, which emit a distinct foul odor.
+Despite this, the tree was historically significant for its various uses.
+Its wood was highly valued for crafting interior boards of houses, while its fruits, when soaked in oil, were used to produce a deep red dye for handwoven textiles.
+The tree also held cultural importance, as its large canopy provided a gathering space for the "indios infieles" a term used by Spanish colonizers to describe non-Christianized natives who performed traditional rituals beneath its shade.

 History

-1700 marked the official foundation of Bangar under the patronage of Saint Christopher when it became a mission field.
-However, Christianity was brought as early as the later part of 1500, when Bangar was still a visita (chapelry) of Tagudin, with a community of 2,800 inhabitants.
+1700 marked the official foundation of Bangar when it became a mission field under the patronage of Saint Christopher.
+However, Christianity was brought as early as the latter part of the 16th century, when Bangar, with a community of 2,800 inhabitants, was still a visita (chapelry) of Tagudin.
 The highly skilled, industrious, and peace-loving people were primarily engaged in rice and cotton planting.
 The beautiful and sturdy handwoven products made by the women of that time even found their way to Europe and it was said that some of these materials were used as boat sails by European seamen.
 Among the more famous handwoven products made by them were blankets bearing different designs, clothing materials, and mosquito nets.
 Since chemicals for coloring were very scarce those days, the bark of trees and fruit were used to dye those handwoven products.

-The old town was made of three pueblitos (small towns) namely: Villa-Cruz, San Rafael and San Anastacio.
+The old town was made of three pueblitos (small towns) namely: Villa-Cruz, San Rafael, and San Anastacio.
 Near these pueblitos were small communities of Igorotes Infieles who paid tribute to the Governor.

 Through the Superior Decreto (Executive Decree) signed by Governor-General Antonio Maria Blanco on March 2, 1850, the town of Bangar was made part of the newly created province of La Union.
 Prior to this, Bangar, Purao (Balaoan) and Namacpacan (Luna) were part of Ilocos Sur.
 As the years passed by, barrios were formed.

 Education during Spanish times consisted of learning the Cartilla and the abecedario.
 Roman Catholic religion was taught hand-in-hand with good manners.
 However, formal education was given to students belonging to the upper class.
 Spanish social life had greatly affected the Indios and in no time, Castilian manners were very evident among them.

-The social class of an individual was easily distinguished by the kind of attire one wore.
+The social status of an individual was easily distinguished by the kind of attire one wore.
 Male peasants were distinguished by their simple camisa de chino and loose pants tied to the waist by braided strings.
 Female peasants wore simple loose blouses and ankle-length skirts, with a camison, made from cotton fabric, worn underneath.
 The peasantry were usually barefooted, and if there was anything worn on the feet, it was the kammadang (wooden shoes) or a pair of slippers.